 There are too many reasons which can cause stress in your cat.
 For example, too many loud noises, change in the residence, new house, fear, fearful window view, etc.

 All you need to do is identify what your cat is going through and why.
+We also recommend Feliway Multicat to reduce stress.
 Try to make minimal changes to your cat’s surroundings.
 Even if you move to your new apartment, try your best not to change your kitty’s household arrangement.
 They don’t like much changes.
 And if you still cannot understand what is stressful for your cat, ask your vet for advice.

 Use A Self-Cleaning And/Or Automatic Litter Box